vindimy/chef-altcointip/README.md

 ## Cookbook

-The `altcointip` cookbook does the following:
+The `altcointip::default` recipe does the following:

 * Install Python and required libraries
 * Install MySQL server and client and set up ALTcointip user, database, and tables